Clarifai/old-docs/portal-guide/psearch/psaved_searches.md

 # Saved Searches

-Saving searches helps you to make your model tests reproducible.

 With saved searches you can capture your search results at a given point in time, and record the inputs, annotations, search parameters and models that you are running through the platform.

-Saved searches are extremely helpful when testing out multiple versions of a model, or collaborating with a team.
-Just save your search, and refer back to it any time.
+Saved searches help you to:

+* Save a search so that you can return to those same results later
+* Share a search with a collaborator in your app
+* Carve out data that you want to evaluate your models on as a "golden set"
+* Split your data into training sets and test tests

 ## Click save in the search bar